Alexkael/Alexkael.github.io/_pages/about.md

 # Funding & Grants
 - Two PhD studentships (£120,000 external) 2025 - 2028
-  Funded by EU Horizon project "Robustifying Generative AI through Human-Centric Integration of Neural and Symbolic Methods"
+  Funded by the EU Horizon project "Robustifying Generative AI through Human-Centric Integration of Neural and Symbolic Methods"
 - Trustworthy Intelligent Algorithms in Complex Environments (Co-I) 2022 - 2027
   Funded by the Chinese Academy of Sciences.
 CN¥20M (≈£2.2M)
 - FOCETA (Foundations for Continuous Engineering of Trustworthy Autonomy) (Research Assistant) 2021 - 2023